Disruption-Consulting/autoMigrate/README.md

 Migrating or even upgrading Oracle database can incur significant cost and disruption, which is why many organizations avoid it for as long as possible.
 However, at the time of writing (July 2020) there are several factors that now make it incumbent on Oracle customers to migrate to version 19:

 - starting with version 20 non-CDB will no longer be supported by Oracle
-- Oracle announced at the end of 2019 that customers may run 3 PDBs per CDB license-free
+- you can now run 3 PDBs per CDB license-free
 - version 19 has the longest support timeframe (see diagram below from the Oracle Support site)
 - adoption of Multitenant architecture significantly lowers the total cost of ownership
-- version 19 enables features like in-Memory at no extra license cost which can drastically reduce elapsed times of some queries
+- version 19 enables limited but cost-free use of features like in-Memory which can drastically reduce elapsed times of some queries
-- some variants of Unix (e.g. Solaris, HPUX) are exiting the market as adoption of Linux and Cloud infrastructure gathers momentum
+- some variants of Unix (e.g. Solaris, HPUX) are exiting the market as adoption of Linux and Cloud infrastructure continues to gather momentum

 ![MRUpdatedReleaseRoadmap5282020](https://user-images.githubusercontent.com/42802860/90099785-2e6a2400-dd33-11ea-826f-661b58bf3d0b.png)

 The "autoMigrate" utility was developed to provide a repeatable, coherent framework for executing the large number of tasks involved in database migration, including:

-- transporting business data from source to target, ensuring the process is restartable in the event of network failure
+- transporting application data from source to target as an easily restartable process in the event of network failure for example
 - ensuring endianess compatibility of source and transported data
 - copying metadata definitions from source to target
 - reconciling counts of the transferred data and metadata